 To complement our pipeline of PET imaging tracers, we also selected TDP-43 as a third target (after Tau and a-syn).
-Using proprietary assays, a set of small molecular weight compounds from four chemically distinct series were identified.
+Using proprietary assays, a set of small molecular weight compounds from seven chemically distinct series were identified using our Morphomer platform.
 These bind to patient-derived pathological TDP-43.
 Several of these compounds demonstrated favorable pharmacokinetic profiles in rodents suggesting suitable properties for further development as PET ligands.
-We identified candidates showing nanomolar affinities on TDP-43 aggregates enriched from patients with TDP-43 proteinopathies.
-A selected compound is able to differentiate FTLD-TDP pathology from control cases by classical autoradiography and shows target engagement on TDP-43 inclusions in FTLD-TDP brain sections by high resolution autoradiography.
-This compound is selective over Abeta and a-syn in AD and PD brain homogenates respectively.
-Pharmacokinetic profile of this compound in non-human primate brain is suitable for FiH evaluation.
-Medicinal chemistry optimization is ongoing to explore SAR and enrich our TDP-43 PET tracer library with additional candidates to deliver a potential first-in-class PET tracer for TDP-43.
+Medicinal chemistry optimization led to the identification of two first-in-class TDP-43 ligands, ACI-19278 and ACI-19626, that show: 1) Low nM affinity (Kd) on FTLD-TDP brain tissue, 2) Potential to detect TDP-43 pathology in various indications, including FTLD-TDP, ALS, AD and LATE, 3) Selectivity over common co-pathologies including Abeta, Tau and a-syn, 4) Clean off-target profile, including MAO-A, MAO-B, and 5) Rapid brain uptake and fast washout in non-human primates.
+ACI-19626 was selected as the clinical candidate for the FiH study that is expected to start in H2 2024.
+The preclinical, FiH-enabling activities around ACI-19626 have been initiated.